capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 The Capact project enables users to easily define Actions that depend on generic capabilities instead of hard dependencies.
 By doing so, we can build multi-cloud, portable solutions.

 All Actions should work on defined Types.
 A given Action can consume or/and produce artifact(s).
-For that purpose, we introduced the TypeInstance entity which is stored in Local OCH.
+For that purpose, we introduced the TypeInstance entity which is stored in Local Hub.

 Currently, we are struggling with defining the flow for passing, creating, and deleting TypeInstances.
 As a result, we cannot estimate the work for artifacts implementation.